Jiaoyang-Li/Jiaoyang-Li.github.io/_pages/about.md

         [2022.06] Invited talk at ICAPS-22 workshop on <a href="http://icaps22.icaps-conference.org/workshops/HSDIP/">Heuristics and Search for Domain-independent Planning</a>.
     </li>
     <li>
-        [2022.05] Organizing AAMAS-22 workshop on <a href="https://optlearnmas22.github.io/">Optimization and Learning in Multiagent Systems</a>.
+        [2022.05] Organized AAMAS-22 workshop on <a href="https://optlearnmas22.github.io/">Optimization and Learning in Multiagent Systems</a>.
     </li>
     <li>
-        [2022.05] Organizing AAMAS-22 tutorial on <a href="http://mapf.info/index.php/Tutorial/AAMAS-22">Recent Advances in Multi-Agent Path Finding</a>.
+        [2022.05] Organized AAMAS-22 tutorial on <a href="http://mapf.info/index.php/Tutorial/AAMAS-22">Recent Advances in Multi-Agent Path Finding</a>.
     </li>
     <li>
         [2022.02] 4 papers accepted to <a href="https://sites.google.com/unibs.it/socs2022">SoCS 2022</a>.